-The U.S. Department of Energy's (DOE) Hydrogen and Fuel Cells Program is a partnership among these DOE program offices: Energy Efficiency and Renewable Energy, Fossil Energy, Nuclear Energy, and Science.
-These DOE offices provide useful hydrogen-related financial information.
+The U.S. Department of Energy's (DOE's) Hydrogen and Fuel Cells Program is a partnership among four DOE program offices: Energy Efficiency and Renewable Energy, Fossil Energy, Nuclear Energy, and Science.
+These DOE offices provide useful hydrogen-related financial opportunity information.

 Department of Energy Offices